 - Liquids Bottles – Originally filled with Dr. Bronner’s.
 Then refilled with various other liquids (e.g. shampoo, sunscreen) as the Dr. Bronner’s got used up.

 - Oral-B Electric Toothbrush – A small electric toothbrush for only $5!
 Plus, there’s no wall charger.
 This baby runs on a single AA battery.
 And I haven’t had to replace the battery yet!
 Even after 9 months of use, 2-3x per day, with at least 2 mins of brushing each time.
-(Seriously, I promise I brush my teeth.
-The battery just lasts forever.)
+Seriously, I promise I brush my teeth.
+The battery just lasts forever.
+(Update: finally had to replace the battery after 1 year of use.)

 - Makeup – A few basics, including red lipstick to make a boring outfit pop.